 The Treaty with the Molala is the last treaty negotiated for western Oregon.
 Joel Palmer heard late in 1855, in fact in October, that there was a tribe of Indians in southern Oregon not yet treated with.
-Palmer was able to quickly get down to the Umpqua Valley and negotiate the treaty with the Molala in late December.
+(New information suggests he already knew about this tribe, see below) Palmer was able to quickly get down to the Umpqua Valley and negotiate the treaty with the Molala in late December.

 Of these Southern Molala tribes, not much is known.
 They are believed to have been close-kindred with the Klamaths, and when the Klamath reservation was formed in 1864, some of the Southern Molalans went onto that reservation.
 The Southern Molalans lived in the eastern foothills of the Cascade range like their northern relatives.
 They did not live too far from the Klamath Basin, just on the other side and a bit south over the Cascades, which had good hiking and horse trails, and so likely traveled with the Klamaths in their north-south trips to visit the Willamette Valley to hunt elk during the summers.
 It is unknown at this time how they were related to the Northern, Crooked Finger, and Santiam Molallan bands in Willamette Valley.